 Swimsuit, sunscreen, hat, and bug spray - Check!
 It’s time to get on the road to Little Buffalo State Park in Newport.
 You can boat and fish in Holman Lake, and cool off in the park’s huge, crystal clear pool.
 If you want to stay a little closer to the action, the fun and free Wildwood Park in Harrisburg offers trails and boardwalks for walks, bike rides, bird watching, and picnics.
 Don’t miss the Benjamin Olewine III Nature Center with interactive opportunities for learning about the area’s natural resources and conservation efforts.
 Just outside Millersburg, The Ned Smith Center for Nature and Art celebrates the life and works of the nationally recognized wildlife artist, naturalist and writer, Ned Smith.
 The Center’s lands offer a tranquil outdoor experience on more than 500 acres of rustic beauty, and the Olewine Gallery features both original Ned Smith works and changing exhibits of contemporary artists and photographers.

 In summer, the flowing waters of the broad Susquehanna River provide many opportunities for recreation and relief from hot summer days.
 Through Blue Mountain Outfitters just across the river in Marysville, you can rent a canoe, kayak, or stand up paddleboard for an unforgettable trip down the Susquehanna.
 As you travel along the waterway, admire the wildlife, fish, swim, or wade in the waters.
-If you’d prefer not to do the paddling yourself, hop aboard the Pride of the Susquehanna Riverboat for a cruise on the Susquehanna.
-Any of their tours offer excellent views, but the Susquehanna River School Cruise provides an in-depth look into the history and biology of the river through direct instruction and group activities.
+If you’d prefer not to do the paddling yourself, hop aboard the Pride of the Susquehanna Riverboat for a leisurely cruise or even an in-depth look into the history and biology of the river through direct instruction and group activities.
 You can also enjoy the river by bike.
 An especially popular path is the Capital Area Greenbelt, a 20-mile ring of parks and trails circling Harrisburg.
-Your ride on the Greenbelt will also take you by Wildwood Lake Sanctuary and Nature Center.
+But the best view of the Susquehanna River can be found at none other than the overlook at Hawk Rock in Duncannon!